Board Policies

 4. Governance Process: Specification of how the Board conceives, carries out, and monitors its own task.

-3. The assurance of mission fulfillment and operational integrity, by holding the Chancellor accountable for successful achievement of Outcomes and adherence to Chancellor Responsibilities.
+3. The assurance of mission fulfillment and operational integrity, by holding the Chancellor accountable for successful achievement of vision, mission, values and strategies and adherence to Chancellor Responsibilities.

 4. Legislative Impact — The Board will identify and seek to affect legislative and/or public policy change as it deems necessary and/or appropriate on behalf of the residents of Maricopa County.